 Mercy’s Pediatric Emergency Department is committed to the special emergency needs of infants, children, adolescents and their families.
 The area is decorated with bright colors to provide a friendly and comforting atmosphere.
 And our kid-specific instruments fit the exact needs of the very special patients under our care.

-- Child-life specialists are available to provide additional comfort and care
+- Child-life specialist are available to provide additional comfort and care

 - Kid-friendly rooms and equipment